geneontology/noctua-annotation-base/changelog/release/noctua-form-0.md

 # Noctua Form 0.1

-Welcome to the release of Simple Annoton Editor.
+Welcome to the release of Simple Activity Editor.
 This is a limited version and we hope you enjoy some of the features.
 Some of the key highlights include

 Highlights